How Loud is a Rave?

 How Can I Protect My Hearing at a Rave?

-- Wear High-Fidelity Earplugs – Unlike standard foam plugs, these reduce volume while preserving sound clarity.
+• Wear High-Fidelity discreet Earplugs – Unlike standard foam plugs, these reduce volume while preserving sound clarity.

-- Take Breaks – Step away from the loudest areas every 30-60 minutes.
+• Take Breaks – To the smoking area!
+Step away from the loudest areas every 30-60 minutes.

-- Monitor Volume with Apps – Apps like Decibel X let you check how loud your surroundings are.
+• Monitor Volume with Apps – Get an app on your phone like Decibel X let you check how loud your surroundings are.

-- Don’t Stand Near Speakers – Even moving a few feet back can make a big difference.
+• Don’t Stand Near Speakers – As sick as your favourite DJ might be, stand back from the speakers.
+Even moving a few feet back can make a big difference.

 Conclusion